 But as we surrender to Him He transforms us.
 He produces spiritual "fruit" in us, which are qualities of His own being.
 As we abide in Christ He gives us precisely what we cannot achieve in our own strength; viz., the ongoing meta-morphing of our heart into a heart like His.

-(Click on the link and get Willard's beautiful little book for $1.)
+(Click on the link and get Willard's beautiful little book, on Kindle, for $1.)